aoibht/Nintendo-Switch-Monitor/README.md

 Luckily, Target does allow you to order online.
 Instead, everyday they restock a few Nintendo Switchs at various locations in New York.

 This program checks the target website to see if the Switch is in stock.
-If it is, then it sends an email to me and my bbrother, linking to the URL of the switch.
+If it is, then it sends an email to me and my brother linking to the URL of the switch.

 I wrote this program in only a few minutes!
+It is purely practical.

 Thank you to https://realpython.com/python-send-email/ for demonstrating how to use the smtplib package.